tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ## Main ideas and questions

 How can we think and reason about programs?
 How can we write better programs?

+## This handout is both an Agda file and a Markdown file

+The file for this handout is `introduction.lagda.md`.
+It is in [Markdown](https://en.wikipedia.org/wiki/Markdown) format and includes Agda code that can be understood directly by Agda.
+See the [Literate Programming](https://agda.readthedocs.io/en/v2.6.2.1/tools/literate-programming.html) section of the [Agda documentation](https://agda.readthedocs.io/en/v2.6.2.1/index.html).

 ## Initial examples of types in Agda